Skip to content

 Deleting a track day

-Click Delete to permanently remove a track day.
+Click Delete Track Day to permanently remove a track day.
 This is a cascade delete -- all sessions, laps, tire data, GPS points, and tire junction records associated with the track day are also deleted.

 Permanent deletion